tonyc/ruby-plasma-fractal/README.md

-Diamond Square algorithm for terrain generation
+Diamond-square algorithm for terrain generation
 ===============================================

 This is a port of M. Jessup's Java implementation of the diamond-square algorithm to ruby.